-MELINDA: I’ve always been interested in this title, but missed picking up the first season, so I’ve never managed to get into it.
+MJ: I’ve always been interested in this title, but missed picking up the first season, so I’ve never managed to get into it.
 I would like to rectify that at some point!

 SEAN: The other Kodansha title, Sherlock Bones, you may at first glance think is meant for younger readers, especially once you see the premise “Sherlock Holmes reincarnated as a dog”.
 That said, I think there may be something I can do to tempt old-school mystery and manga fans to get this volume: “From the creator of Kindaichi Case Files.”

 MICHELLE: … and also !!!
 That certainly tempts me!

 MJ: What she said!

 SEAN: Everyone knows that old-school manga titles are not really looked at by companies anymore.
 UNLESS… they’re by the late director Satoshi Kon, aka Perfect Blue, Tokyo Godfathers, etc. Tropic of the Sea was a single-volume manga he did for Kodansha’s Young Magazine in 1990, and it’s at the start of his career, before he became famous for other things.
 It promises to be riveting, from what I hear.

 ASH: I’m really looking forward to Tropic of the Sea.
 That cover is simply gorgeous and the interior art I’ve seen is also striking.

 MJ: I’m very interested in this as well.

 SEAN: Bokurano: Ours must still have cast members to kill off in a tragic yet heartwarming and life-affirming way, as the series is still going.
 Here’s Vol. 9 from Viz, whose continued support of the SigIKKI line I will always appreciate.